-Launched in 1973, the Market Technicians Association (MTA) is a nonprofit organization that oversees the education and certification of technical analysts within the global financial industry.
+Launched in 1973, the CMT Association is a nonprofit organization that oversees the education and certification of technical analysts within the global financial industry.
 Today, the MTA includes more than 4,500 members in over 85 countries throughout the world and is the preeminent organization for educating (and credentialing) financial market technicians.

 To earn your CMT designation, you must meet the following requirements:

 - Complete of all three levels of the CMT Exam.

 - Become an CMT Member ($325 annual dues)

 - Work in a professional analytical or investment management capacity for a minimum of three years; you must be regularly engaged in this capacity at the time of passing the CMT Exam.